Flu Test: How to Find the Virus

-In most cases, a doctor can diagnose the flu based on symptoms, especially when these symptoms happen during the peak flu season.
-But sometimes your doctor may want to do an influenza rapid diagnostic test to be sure the influenza virus is responsible for your symptoms, not another health problem.
+A doctor can usually tell if you have the flu based on your symptoms, especially if it’s during peak season.
+But he may want to give you a quick test to be sure the influenza virus is to blame, and not another health problem.

-How Long Does It Take to Get Flu Test Results?
+How Long Does It Take to Get Results?